-Ted and Kendra Eliason spent a gray morning with me at a coffee shop.
-Kendra and I tittered over an article titled Ted showed us titled “Why You Should Never Date a Rock Climber”.
-Best reason so far is number five: “If you’re the jealous type, forget about dating a climber chick.
+Ted and Kendra Eliason spent a gray morning with me at a coffee shop, waiting out the potential hail storm.
+Kendra and I snickered over an article titled “Why You Should Never Date a Rock Climber”.
+Number five had us rolling in laughter: “If you’re the jealous type, forget about dating a climber chick.
 You love it when she sports that tight, skimpy Spandex while working up a hot sweat.
 But dude, she does the same thing when you’re not around, in front of all the other guys.
 A few of them, BTW, are hotter, stronger, smarter and richer than you are.”

 I lament over my personal dating life occasionally, when things settle down and I have some quiet time to myself.
 When I lived in Brooklyn full-time, I had trouble fitting dating into my life.
 I used to casually date but ultimately felt guilty because I was leaving the city often, and usually for days in a row.
 I didn’t have the time to dedicate to a relationship unless they wanted to come with me, but that didn’t happen because, you know, reality.

 Recently, I discovered that my last three boyfriends were married or soon to be, and it hurt in the way that you would expect it to.
 They moved on.
 I guess that I moved on too, but not in the same way.
 I chased mountains.
 I followed the weather.
 I wanted to go climbing as much as humanly possible and I was moving around so much that there was no way that any boy could hurt me.
 He could get attached and I could move on–I told myself that it kept me from getting emotionally clobbered.
 And I just didn’t want any attachments.